Ed94/gencpp/Readme.md

 ## Usage

 A metaprogram is built to generate files before the main program is built.
-We'll term runtime for this program as `gen_time`.
+We'll term runtime for this program as `GEN_TIME`.
 The metaprogram's core implementation are within `gen.hpp` and `gen.cpp` in the project directory.

 `gen.cpp` \`s  `main()` is defined as `gen_main()` which the user will have to define once for their program.
 There they will dictate everything that should be generated.